A Very British Cover-Up

 On Thursday, with the nation winding down and xmas shopping, retired judge Sir Peter Gibson completed a review of 20,000 top secret documents pertaining to allegations of involvement by MI5 and MI6 officers in the American ‘extraordinary rendition’ program introduced in the aftermath of 9/11.

-‘It does appear…that the United Kingdom may have been inappropriately involved in some renditions.
+Sir Peter concluded that “It does appear…that the United Kingdom may have been inappropriately involved in some renditions.
 That is a very serious matter.
-And no doubt any future inquiry would want to look at that.’
+And no doubt any future inquiry would want to look at that.”

-Maybe, but that doesn’t mean that the British establishment wants any such outcome.
-The government has announced that the ’27 issues’ identified by Sir Peter as worthy of concern will be investigated by the Parliamentary Intelligence and Security Committee (ISC), a body which the intrepid investigator Chris Ames has called ‘ toothless, clawless, and clueless.’
+Not necessarily.
+The government has announced that the ’27 issues’ identified by Gibson as worthy of concern will be investigated by the Parliamentary Intelligence and Security Committee (ISC), a body which the intrepid investigator Chris Ames has called “toothless, clawless, and clueless.”

 One of the suspects rendered was the Islamist Libyan fighter Abdul-Hakim Belhaj, who alleges that he was ‘rendered’ by the CIA in Kuala Lumpur, then to Bangkok while flying from China to the UK with his pregnant wife to claim asylum, and flown to back to Libya, where he was tortured.

-Belhaj was a member of the Libyan Islamic Fighter Group (LIFG), consisting mostly of veterans of the Afghan mujahideen who were looking to overthrow Gaddafi.
+Belhaj was a member of the Libyan Islamic Fighter Group (LIFG), which consisted mostly of veterans of the Afghan mujahideen who were looking to overthrow Gaddafi.
 But this was before the world decided that Gaddafi’s regime was an oppressive dictatorship and helped overthrow it.

 In those days Libya was just one of various countries, such as Syria and Egypt, to which prisoners in the ‘war on terror’ could be flown precisely because those countries were oppressive dictatorships that were able to do things to their prisoners that our chaps generally preferred not to do in their own countries.

-Belhaj was released in 2010 under a ‘de-radicalization’ amnesty presided over by Saif Gadaffi.
-In 2011 he became a de facto ally of the UK during the overthrow of Gaddafi he has since been trying to sue Jack Straw, Allen, and the British Foreign Office.
-The lawsuit involved £3 million in damages, but Belhaj has since declared that he will only ask for £1 pound, and that what he wants is for British complicity to be revealed.
+Belhaj was released in 2010 under a ‘de-radicalization’ amnesty presided over by Saif Gaddafi.
+In 2011 he became a de facto ally of the UK during the overthrow of Gaddafi, and he has since been trying to sue Jack Straw, Allen, and the British Foreign Office.
+The lawsuit involved £3 million in damages, but Belhaj has insisted that he will only ask for £1 pound, and that what he wants is for British complicity to be revealed.

 Yesterday however, Mr Justice Simon announced that this is not going to happen, and that Belhaj’s case cannot go forward.

-The judge conceded that Belhaj had a ‘potentially well-founded claim that the UK authorities were directly implicated in the extra-ordinary rendition of the claimants’.
-He also noted that a court of law rather than the ISC was the proper forum to pursue his allegations.
-Nevertheless, he rejected this possibility because – you guessed it – it would ‘jeopardize national security.’
+The judge conceded that Belhaj had a “potentially well-founded claim that the UK authorities were directly implicated in the extra-ordinary rendition of the claimants”.
+He agreed that a court of law rather than the ISC was the proper forum to pursue his allegations.
+Nevertheless, he rejected this possibility because – you guessed it – it would “jeopardize national security.”

 In other words, it’s ok for UK intelligence officers to kidnap or torture someone or help others do it, and even for the government to sanction actions abroad that it knows to be illegal, as long there is an American involved, or these actions take place abroad and therefore become ‘non-justiciable’.

-Such procedures are the secret or semi-secret consequences of foreign policies directed by an unaccountable establishment that simply has to invoke the words ‘national security’ for an awed hush to fall on the ground.
+Such procedures are the secret or semi-secret consequences of foreign policies directed by an unaccountable establishment that simply has to invoke the words ‘national security’ to justify its actions – and remove those actions from public scrutiny.

-Neither the spooks nor the politicians want public debate about the morality, legality – and logic – of the torture/rendition program and the typically craven British involvement in it.
-Instead they would like the population to put its feet up and take comfort in the thought that the security agents who are working night and day to ‘keep us safe’ from the terrorists who hate our values can do whatever they want, whenever they want, in accordance with the highest principles of an advanced democracy.
+Neither the spooks nor the politicians want a public debate about the morality, legality – and logic – of the torture/rendition program.
+They would like the population to look away and take comfort in the thought that the security agents who are working night and day to ‘keep us safe’ from the terrorists know what they are doing and are acting in accordance with the highest principles of an advanced democracy.

-And if the government deems it necessary from time to time to depart from these practices, and send someone off to have their feet or testicles beaten, that is not something that concerns us.
+And if the government deems it necessary from time to time to depart from these principles, and send someone off to a foreign dictatorship to have their feet or testicles beaten, that is not something that concerns us.